rust-embedded/awesome-embedded-rust/README.md

 - [anne-key](https://github.com/ah-/anne-key): Alternate keyboard firmware for the Obins ANNE Pro
 - [e.ziclean cube vacuum cleaner](https://github.com/geomatsi/e.ziclean-cube): Experiments with open firmware for e.ziclean cube vacuum cleaner

+## Old books, blogs and training materials

+-   [Exploring Rust on Teensy](https://branan.github.io/teensy/) by @branan — Beginner set of articles on getting into embedded dev in Rust.
+-   [Pragmatic Bare Metal Rust](http://www.hashmismatch.net/pragmatic-bare-metal-rust/) A starter article about starting Rust development on STM32 microcontrollers (cubeMX + FFI).
+-   [Using Rust in an Embedded Project: A Simple Example](https://spin.atomicobject.com/2016/07/08/rust-embedded-project-example/#.V3-os-6qlZw.hackernews) Article and some links on setting up Rust cross-compiling.
+-   [Robigalia](https://robigalia.org) general purpose robust operating system in Rust running on secure seL4 microkernel.
+-   [intermezzOS](http://intermezzos.github.io) A small teaching operating system in Rust.
+A book with some explanations is also included.
+-   [Fearless concurrency](http://blog.japaric.io/fearless-concurrency/) by @japaric — How to easily develop Rust programs for pretty much any ARM Cortex-M microcontroller with memory-safe concurrency.

 ## License